Flights to Italy

 Indeed, wandering around without a map or itinerary is part of the experience.
 How else will you stumble upon Venice’s hidden gems and hole-in-the-wall joints?
-One of the best areas for a stroll is Cannaregio, a neighborhood hugely popular with locals.
-It’s easy to spend hours in one of the canal-side cafes or cozy trattorias watching Venetian life go by.
+One of the best areas for a stroll is Cannaregio, a neighbourhood hugely popular with locals.
+It’s easy to spend hours in one of the canal-side cafes or cosy trattorias watching Venetian life go by.
 For one of the best views of the city, however, head off the mainland and across to the island where the Bell Tower of San Giorgio Maggiore stands.
 The vista of Venice and its waterways are spectacular.